reematcs/Module2_Project/README.md

 ## Summary of Steps Performed:

 1. [Terraform:](#terraform)
-    1. Spun up S3 bucket
+    1. Spun up `S3` bucket
-    2. Spun up 2 EC2 instances, provisioning server and deployment, and generated their public and private ips.
-Attached necessary IAM role to EC2 instances to access S3 bucket.
+    2. Spun up 2 `EC2` instances, provisioning server and deployment, and generated their public and private ips.
+Attached necessary IAM role to `EC2` instances to access `S3` bucket.
     3. Placed Ansible provisioning playbooks and roles, with inventory file for deployment ip address.
-Zipped using Terraform and uploaded to S3 bucket.
+Zipped using Terraform and uploaded to `S3` bucket.
-    4. Downloaded ansible playbook using awscli commands to EC2 provisioning server.
+    4. Downloaded ansible playbook using `awscli` commands from `S3` bucket to `EC2` provisioning server.
 Unzipped.
-Generated ssh keys to connect with deployment server and uploaded to S3 bucket.
+Generated ssh keys to connect with deployment server and uploaded to `S3` bucket.
-    5. Downloaded and appended ssh public key using awscli commands to deployment instance in authorized_keys.
+    5. Downloaded ssh public key from `S3` bucket using `awscli` commands to deployment instance and appended to ssh authorized keys.
     6. Used Terraform to run ansible playbooks.
 2. [Ansible:](#ansible)
     1. Tomcat setup on deployment server.
-    2. Clone and build Hello World WAR file using maven on provisioning server.
+    2. Clone and build "Hello World" WAR file using `maven` on provisioning server.
     3. Deploy WAR file and restart Tomcat on deployment server.
 3. [Jenkins:](#jenkins)
     1. Manual setup of pipeline in [previous step](#ansible)